 - “Gently used” maintenance equipment or tools.

-We are happy to discuss other donation items with you.
+We are happy to discuss other donation items or contribution of special expertise or talents with you.
 Please call or email Barbara Jeanetta at 612-879-7633 or firstname.lastname@example.org

 Follow us on Social Media!